-Please contact Newton King to arrange an accompanied viewing between 9am and 7pm.
+Please contact Newton King between the hours of 9am-7pm to arrange a fully accompanied viewing.

 Retired homeowners in the UK now collectively own property worth £861 billion with their total property wealth increasing by more than £33 billion in the past six months, the equivalent of around £1,200 a month each.